MaskyS/augmented-desk/pages/Open Questions.Problems.md

 - How can we effectively leverage the wisdom of the crowds?
 - What do good user interfaces look like for creating your own feeds/curation engines?
 - Before punctuation was invented, we wrote words inalongstreamofletters.
 What's the 21st century equivalent of punctuation?
+- What are the best resources on complex systems?
 - Preventing the Collapse of Civilization #[[Jonathan Blow]]
 	- {{youtube https://www.youtube.com/watch?v=ZSRHeXYDLko}}
 - The War on Sensemaking - [[Daniel Schmachtenberger]]